 Welcoming a new baby into your family is one of the most joyous experiences life has to offer, but it can also be one of the most stressful.
-Many new moms struggle with the baby blues after giving birth, and one in seven moms will suffer from postpartum depression.
+Many new moms struggle with the baby blues after giving birth, and one in eight moms will suffer from postpartum depression.
 We sat down with new mom Brittany Jepsen from The House That Lars Built to talk about the best ways to stay mentally healthy.

 You can watch our conversation here.

-1. Take Care of Yourself—Think SNOWBALL.
+1. Take care of yourself—Think SNOWBALL.

 S is for SLEEP.
 Make sure you’re getting enough rest.
 When you’re tired you aren’t thinking clearly and your mood may suffer.